Keisn1/inception/README.md

 ## Exclamation points

-- [ ] must not use commands that create infinite loops as a way to keep the process running
+- [ ] must avoid commands that create infinite loops as a way to keep the process running
 - [ ] no Hacky solutions like `tail -f`, `bash`, `sleep infinity`, and `while true`